 This week, we feature another bitter-sour combination in the Jasmine cocktail.
 If you enjoyed the Campari Sour a few weeks ago, this drink is similar, although it is more complex and has no egg white.
-If you thought the Campari Sour was simply too bitter, you might really enjoy this drink instead.
+If you thought that drink was simply too bitter, you might really enjoy this drink instead.
 It’s a lot more accessible because the bitterness is no longer taking center stage, giving a little room for the other ingredients to share the spotlight.

 1.5 oz gin